prainar/peer/11-messaging/README.md

      npm start
      ```
 4. **Access the app**
-   - Open your browser and go to `http://localhost:3000` for the frontend.
+   - Open your browser and go to `http://localhost:3000/messaging` to view the messaging interface.
    - Backend API runs on `http://localhost:5000` by default.

 ---